SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 This kind of function is known as a *nested function*.

-A nested function is nonescaping if it captures a value that's guaranteed to never escape--- such as an in-out parameter--- or passed as a nonescaping function argument.
+A nested function is nonescaping if it captures a value that's guaranteed to never escape --- such as an in-out parameter --- or passed as a nonescaping function argument.
 Otherwise, the nested function is an escaping function.